Fishing in St. Augustine, Florida (photo courtesy of floridashistoriccoast.com)

 Surf fishing in St. Augustine

-From the pristine beaches of the Guana Tolomato Matanzas Reserve in Ponte Vedra to Anastasia State Park, St. Augustine Beach and south to Crescent Beach, surfcasters will find rich opportunities to catch drum, whiting, pompano and more.
+From the pristine beaches of the Guana Tolomato Matanzas Reserve in Ponte Vedra to Anastasia State Park, St. Augustine Beach and south to Crescent Beach, surfcasters will find rich opportunities to catch drum, whiting, pompano, and more.

-Local bait shops can help visitors decide if it's is a good time to try something new, and some offer surf fishing equipment rentals as well.
+Local bait shops can help visitors decide if it's a good time to try something new, and some offer surf fishing equipment rentals as well.

 St. Augustine Bait and Tackle Shops